Thomas Culpeper: Supposed affair with Catherine Howard

-``the Quene brought to passe that the said Culpepper and she mett in a secrett and vyle place, and that at an undue hower of xj [eleven] a Clocke in the night, and so remayned there with him till three of the clocke in the morninge, [and] ... afterward most falselie and traiterouselye comytted and perpetrated many detestable and adhomynable treasons..."
+"the Quene brought to passe that the said Culpepper and she mett in a secrett and vyle place, and that at an undue hower of xj [eleven] a Clocke in the night, and so remayned there with him till three of the clocke in the morninge, [and] ... afterward most falselie and traiterouselye comytted and perpetrated many detestable and adhomynable treasons..."
 Statutes of the Realm Vol 3 (1509-47) p.
 919.

 Downfall and execution

 Culpeper was arrested on orders from King Henry and, in December 1541, was tried for adultery alongside Francis Dereham, who was separately accused of adultery with the Queen before her marriage to Henry.
-Catherine had not hidden the affair with Culpeper from members of her household, who now testified against her to protect themselves.
+Catherine had not hidden the affair with Culpeper from members of her household, who now testified against her.

 The Queen was portrayed as having seduced Culpeper at Chenies Palace in Buckinghamshire.
 With testimony given of private meetings at Hatfield House in Hertfordshire, and during the royal progress to the north of England, his fate was sealed.

 Under interrogation, Culpeper admitted to intending to have sexual relations with Catherine and that she intended to sleep with him.
 Lady Rochford, however, stated in her interrogation that she believed that Culpeper had "known the Queen carnally."

 Both Culpeper and Dereham were found guilty and sentenced to death.
 They were both to be hanged, drawn and quartered.
 Both men pleaded for mercy; Culpeper, presumably because of his former closeness to the King, received a commuted sentence of simple beheading.
 Dereham did not.

 Culpeper was executed along with Dereham at Tyburn on 10 December 1541, aged approximately 27.
 Their heads were put on display on London Bridge.
 Culpeper was buried at St Sepulchre-without-Newgate church in London.
 Queen Catherine and Lady Rochford were both executed on 13 February 1542, and were buried in the Church of St Peter ad Vincula, within the Tower of London.